htutwaiphyoe/mastering-react-native/the-practical-guide/README.md

 options can be function with route and navigation param object for dynamic header text

 screen option can be set in screen component with navigation.setOptions(options) in useLayoutEffect

+header can add left and right icon buttons using options.headerLeft or navigation.setOptions